-The Prairie Creek Mine (the Mine) is located in traditional Dene territory in Canada’s Northwest Territories.
-A Feasibility Study was completed on the Mine in September 2017 with robust economics.
+The Prairie Creek Project is located in traditional Dene territory in Canada’s Northwest Territories.
 The Prairie Creek Project consists of the Mine and surrounding land and access.

 The 2021 Mineral Resource Estimate for the Prairie Creek Project includes 9.8 M tonnes of total Measured & Indicated (“M&I”) Resources at 22.7% ZnEq and 6.4 M tonnes of total Inferred Resources at 24.1% ZnEq.

 Based on the results of the 2021 Preliminary Economic Assessment, Prairie Creek will have a 20-year mine based on a throughout rate of 2,400 tonnes per day with average annual payable zinc equivalent production of 261 million pounds.